What Does Poop Have To Do With Your Hormones?

 Daily Exercise

 Daily exercise aids digestion and improves your hormone health.
 Remember, your body needs different movement and sometimes rest at certain points in the menstrual cycle.
-Make sure you are moving your body appropriately during the different parts of your menstrual cycle
+Make sure you are moving your body appropriately during the different parts of your menstrual cycle.

 Eating Hygiene